ElderMael/codexarcana-blog/content/blog/devops-interview-faq/index.md

 ### Usual Follow-Ups

-### Scale Given System
+## Scale Given System

 ### Usual Follow-Ups

 ## Past Projects and Experience Section

 Around 60% of the interviews had a section to talk about past projects and experience on them.
+This section is the one I enjoy the most because this is just a talk, and it tends to go very well because I really like to talk about what I have done and seen!

+I try to align my conversation to whatever technologies the company I am interviewing for is using.
+I also try to talk about different strategies used in different companies and give context of why each one is a better fit for each one.

 ### Usual Follow-Ups

+- What would you change if you had the power in your past projects?

 ## Pipeline Design Section